dancer1325/terraform/website/docs/language/settings/backends/available backends/s3/README.md

   * Problems:
     * Problem1: "Failed to get existing workspaces: Unable to list objects in S3 bucket "mybucket" with prefix "env:/": operation error S3: ListObjectsV2"
       * Solution: Create the S3 bucket previously
+* `terraform init -migrate-state`
+  * if you make a change in the backend configuration
+  * Problems
+    * Problem1: Why NO changes applied if you run `terraform apply`?
+      * Solution: TODO: